Associate Professor of Anesthesiology

 Duke Creating ADRD Researchers for the Next Generation - Stimulating Access to Research in Residency Program (CARiNG-StARR)" awarded by National Institutes of Health (Preceptor).
 2020 to 2023

-The Role of MCP1 and monocyte activation within the Central Nervous System in Human Postoperative Cognitive Dysfunction and Delirium awarded by (Principal Investigator).
+The Role of MCP1 and monocyte activation within the Central Nervous System in Human Postoperative Cognitive Dysfunction and Delirium awarded by Society for Neuroscience in Anesthesiology and Critical Care (Principal Investigator).
 2016 to 2022

-Proteomic Determination of APOE4-induced Neuroinflammation in the Pathogenesis of Alzheimer's Disease awarded by (Principal Investigator).
+Proteomic Determination of APOE4-induced Neuroinflammation in the Pathogenesis of Alzheimer's Disease awarded by Ruth K. Broad Biomedical Research Foundation (Principal Investigator).
 2020 to 2022

 Neurovascular dysfunction in delirium superimposed on dementia awarded by National Institutes of Health (Collaborator).
 2017 to 2022

 Neuro-inflammation in Postoperative Cognitive Dysfunction: CSF and fMRI Studies awarded by National Institutes of Health (Principal Investigator).
 2017 to 2022